ingewortel/artistoo/manual/quickstart.md

 }
 ```

-(Note: this piece of code should go above the code from the previous step,
-as the `config` object is needed to construct the simulation object.)

 Here, `ndim` is the number of dimensions of the grid, `field_size` is the
 number of pixels in each dimension (in this case: 50 x 50 pixels), `conf` is